New Zealand Defence Force: Senior officers

 The Defence Force created a joint-service corporate services organisation known as the Joint Logistics and Support Organisation (JLSO) in the 2000s, which later became Defence Shared Services.

 Following the establishment of Special Operations Command on 1 July 2015, the new position of Special Operations Component Commander was created.
 This officer reports to the Commander Joint Forces New Zealand, and is of equivalent status to the Maritime, Land and Air Component Commanders.

 For the first time, two of the Deputy Chiefs of service, Navy and Air Force, one-star Commodores and Air Commodores, were women.
 Captain Melissa Ross was promoted to Commodore and appointed as Deputy Chief of Navy in December 2019, while in August 2019 Group Captain Carol Abraham was promoted to Air Commodore and appointed as Deputy Chief of Air Force.
 Another female officer, Colonel Helen Cooper, had previously held the post of Deputy Chief of Army though in an acting capacity without being promoted to the customary rank of Brigadier.
 In an unusual move, as of February 2020, the Deputy Chief of Army, Evan Williams, holds not just the customary rank of Brigadier but that of Major General, usually only held by the Chief of Army.

 Support for servicemen and women

-In recent years, the New Zealand Defence Force has implemented a policy of honoring veterans, and increased its support to still servicemen and women in a number of ways.
+The New Zealand Defence Force has implemented revised policy to increase support for the active servicemen and women in a number of ways and has expanded its support for all veterans.
 This includes starting the Defence Force KiwiSaver scheme, and appointing financial advisers to support the welfare of members.

 Branches

 Navy

 The Royal New Zealand Navy (RNZN) has 2,219 regular force and 611 reserve force sailors.
 The RNZN possess two Anzac class frigates, developed in conjunction with Australia, based on the German MEKO 200 design.
 Nine other vessels are in use, consisting of patrol vessels and logistics vessels.
-In 2010, the RNZN completed the acquisition of seven new vessels: one large Multi-Role Vessel named HMNZS Canterbury, two Offshore Patrol Vessels, and two Inshore Patrol Vessels.
+In 2010, the RNZN completed the acquisition of seven new vessels: one large multi-role vessel named HMNZS Canterbury, two offshore patrol vessels, and four inshore patrol vessels.
 All of these vessels were acquired under Project Protector, and were built to commercial, not naval, standards.